 The practical skill here is genuine preparation depth — because real enthusiasm is almost always the product of real knowledge.
 When you know enough about a company to have genuine curiosity about where they are heading, it shows in the quality of your engagement.
 When you are interested in the role at a level deeper than the job title, it shows in the questions you ask and the connections you draw.

 How to develop it: In preparation, go beyond company facts to genuine curiosity — identify one or two things about this company or role that you genuinely find interesting or admire, and let that authentic interest lead your engagement.
-Forced enthusiasm is immediately legible; real enthusiasm does not need to be performed.
+Interviewers immediately recognize forced enthusiasm, while genuine enthusiasm comes across naturally.

 Skill 8: Intelligent Questioning